ecetsn/CS210_Term_Project/README.md

 > Understanding these patterns can help me manage my communication effectively and adapt to the natural rhythm of my messaging behaviour throughout the day.

-## Building
-No additional building steps are required for this project.

-## Deploying / Publishing
-No specific deployment steps are needed as this project primarily focuses on analysis and exploration.

-## Versioning
-We use SemVer for versioning.
-For the versions available, see the link to tags on this repository.

-## Configuration
-No user-configurable parameters.
-The configuration involves installing the required dependencies and setting up the environment.

-## Tests
-Tests are not implemented for this project as it focuses on exploratory data analysis.

-## Style guide
-The code follows PEP 8 style guidelines.
-You can check it using tools like flake8.

-## API Reference
-No external API is used.
-The project primarily utilizes Python libraries for sentiment analysis and spell-checking.

-## Database
-No external database is used for this project.
-It mainly involves processing and analyzing text data.

 ## Licensing
 This project is licensed under the MIT License.
 For details, refer to the LICENSE file.